-It offers practical tools and resources from the science of wellbeing that help people working in rural industries to live well so they can farm and grow well.
-Topics covered include managing stress and pressure, sleep, nutrition, keeping 'farm fit' and scheduling rest and recovery time.
+It offers practical tools and resources from the science of wellbeing that help people working in farming and growing to live well so they can farm and grow well.
+Topics covered include managing stress and pressure, mindsets, mental skills, sleep, nutrition, keeping 'farm fit' and scheduling rest and recovery time.

-Farmstrong shares this content through its website - www.farmstrong.co.nz - and at workshops and various community events, such as national and regional Field Days.
+Farmstrong shares this content through its website (www.farmstrong.co.nz) and own communications channels, as well as through national and rural sector media.
+It also organises webinars and face-to-face workshops and maintains a strong presence at community events, such as national and regional Field Days.